drata/gcp-terraform-drata-setup/README.md

 # Pre requirements

-Make sure the service account that is will run this terraform script has the following roles granted.
+Make sure the service account that will run this terraform script has the following roles granted.
 * Organization Administrator
 * Organization Policy Administrator
 * Organization Role Administrator